 MOZYME example: Automatically correcting faulty charge

-When GEO-OK is present in a MOZYME calculation, any errors in net charge are automatically corrected.
-In this example, CH3-NH3 is obviously a cation (methyl ammonium cation), but in the data set shown here, the charge is incorrectly given as -1.
-Because GEO-OK is present, when the job is run the error is detected and corrected, and the output and ARC files will be correct.
+In a MOZYME calculation, any errors in net charge are automatically corrected unless CHARGE=n is present.
+In this example, CH3-NH3 is obviously a cation (methyl ammonium cation), but in the data set shown here, no charge is specified.
+Because of this, when the job is run the correct charge is calculated, and the output and ARC files will be correct.

 Data-set: